 How can you help?
-Donate to the CEC for the Food for Families Program
+Make a Donation for the Food for Families Program.

 The Food for Families program is part of our community’s emergency food resource.
 Starker Arts Garden for Education is a space that provides fresh fruits and vegetables for local relief agencies including the South Corvallis Food Bank.
 Last year we grew and donated 12,000 pounds of food.
 We are always working to maintain and expand this resource.
 We need your support as this program depends on donations, sponsorships, and grants.
 There is additional growing space that could be cultivated and planted now.
 Last fall we also installed three new hoop houses with the goal of extending the growing season and being able to offer more leafy greens during the winter months.
 Help keep this program green and growing so we can help our community during this time of need!

 Thank you for your support!